-—-it’s one of my daughters’ 1st birthday.
-It brings joy and sorrow, joy at her progress, sorry at the days slipping away.
-I’ve concluded that life would be depressing were it not for the assurance that we can be eternal parents.
+—-The parent who watches his children grow has joy and sorrow, joy at their progress, sorry at the days slipping away.
+Life would be depressing were it not for the assurance that we can be eternal parents.

 —-When I say eternal parents I’m not just referring to being a steward over our handful of children forever though that is an important part.
 I’m referring to having the experience of raising babies and children of all stages over and over.